replicatedhq/kURL/CONTRIBUTING.md

         version: 2.8.1"
     ```

-    Assuming you followed up the above steps, you will have a terminal tab open.
-Then you will check that after you change the manifests, the `rsync` will automatically
+    After modifying the the Manifest, the `make watchrsync` command will automatically build the scripts and upload them to the remote server.
-    build the scripts accordingly.
     You must wait for the message `synced` to test out your changes on the server:

     ![Screenshot 2022-11-06 at 20 06 35](https://user-images.githubusercontent.com/7708031/200198100-19219107-84dd-4631-a0e4-3200ad5feb99.png)